thiagodnf/bubble-chart-for-gnuplot/README.md

 #### One Quadrant

-The following code generates a chart with one Information:
+The following code generates a chart with one quadrant:

 ```text
 Red;Circle;10